 This makes transitioning your baby from stroller to seat vastly easier, and eliminates the need to take two strollers or car seats with you when you’re heading out and about.

 Locking Front Wheel

 This is a useful feature that prevents the front wheel going off at a tangent if it hits a stone or crack in the sidewalk.
+A stroller with a locked front wheel is far more stable and requires less steering input.
 A runaway stroller can quickly cause big problems for mom and dad, so this feature is a must-have.

 If you’re only ever going to run on smooth, even surfaces, this won’t be necessary.
 But if you’re likely to be on bumpy terrain, a good suspension system is a must.
 Your baby is still a sensitive little thing, and bumps that you may not even feel can be uncomfortable or even painful for them.

 A suspension system eases the bumps and absorbs shock as you traverse rough ground.
 This allows for a much smoother ride in the stroller, so your baby can relax and enjoy themself instead of waiting for the next speed bump!

 A wrist strap keeps runner and stroller firmly attached, and a reflective band on the wheels and canopy increases visibility.
 These sorts of things can be added later, but if you can find one that comes with them from the start it’s a bonus.

 You’re not likely to be carrying your stroller around, but if you’re traveling with it (whether cross-country or down the road) you’ll want something that folds easily, is compact in size, and can be handled easily by just mom if necessary.